 Speeding tickets will appear on your driver abstract regardless of where you receive the ticket.
 You are required to pay the fine on time.
-An out of province speeding ticket can impact your car insurance rates.
+An out of province speeding ticket can still impact your rates.

 Can I Pay My Speeding Ticket Online In Alberta?

 Yes.
 Even though getting a speeding ticket may be a nuisance, paying it isn’t.
-You can pay all speeding tickets online.
-Have the ticket number and your driver’s license handy to pay online.
+You can pay for all speeding tickets online.
+Have the ticket number and your driver’s licence handy to pay online.

 Here Are Some Other Articles You May Be Interested In